Examples of Colors in the Shih Tzu, And how the coat color can change

 DO NOT confuse a SILVER Shih Tzu with a BLUE Shih Tzu.
 A Silver has a BLACK nose, A Blue has a BLUE nose.

 Sometimes blue can be tricky and hard to determine, Some noses are obvious and are light purplish blue or light gray, but some are a real dark gunmetal, and you may think it's black.
-Most blue Shih Tzu's have blue (looks gray) eye rims, lips and paw pads, Blue Shih Tzu can have any color coat except Black like the liver because of the dilute color gene.
+Most blue Shih Tzu's have blue (looks grey) eye rims, lips and paw pads, Blue Shih Tzu can have any color coat except Black like the liver because of the dilute color gene.
 Some Blue Shih Tzu's are born very dark and may look black to the eye.
 But they are not black and may Change to a lighter blue in adulthood.
 Just because the coat on a dog looks blue does NOT make it a blue Shih Tzu.
 Go by the Nose.
 You can tell the colors better in bright light outdoors.
 Compare a blue nose with a black nose to see the difference.
 Newborn blue Shih Tzu puppies are born with a PINK nose, and will change to blue within 1-3 weeks.
 A "True Blue" Shih Tzu will have a blue nose AND blue coat.

 Both the Color Liver and Blue are dilute genes.
 You MUST have a Blue or Liver Shih Tzu or a carrier (parents, grandparents) to produce these colors.